jurumliyah/ChatApp/README.md

 You can also download 2 executable files from the folder [ChatExecutables](https://github.com/jurumliyah/ChatApp/tree/master/ChatExecutables/).
 and directly start server and client.
-_Code is not yet commented, so you may find it hard to navigate through it._
+_Code is not yet commented, so you may find it hard to navigate through._

 Feel free to conntact.   :)